christopher-cialone/christopher-cialone/README.md

-### *Censorship Resistance: Decentralized & Distributed Software Solutions*  :rocket:
+### *Building Useful Applications: Censorship Resistant,Decentralized & Distributed Software Solutions*  :rocket:

-<h1 align="center"> :test_tube:  Building software solutions on a foundation of principles</h1>
+<h1 align="center"> :test_tube:  Finding a way to make things work</h1>
-<h3 align="center">creating decentralized, distributed software for the betterment of both users & service providers</h3>
+<h3 align="center">the human spirit can accomplish all that an imagination can picture</h3>

-- ⚡ I’m currently **building an educational web3 platform by incorporating elements of wagering, gaming & investment principles wrapped in a fun gamified interface.
-I envision an ecosystem of cross-chain inter-operability which first educates, communicates & commerce interaction, in a peer to peer manner -- outside the influence of Corporate Networks: Meaningful interaction betweeen users and businesses is missing from most equations.
-I will be including a review/reputation aspect which will serve to incentivize services to consider their users when providing services**
+- ⚡ I’m currently **building a business simulator disguised as a game onchian**

-- :coffee:   I’m am consistantly working on **improving the lives of acutal people through emerging technology trends**
+- :coffee:   Without fuel, how far could we go? **make learning fun**

 - 👨‍💻 Check out the website @ *https://www.rosalone.com/*

-- :ninja: **There is an organized attempt to censor and manipulate the information we receive, as well as undermine the value of our money.
-I, and others like me, are hard at work attempting to change that.
-Join the resistance.
-We want the truth Free Roger Ver, Free Samurai Wallet Devs**
+- :ninja: **Protect your privacy at the cost of conveniance**

-- 💬 Ask me about **why we as developers and engineers must better educate users in regard to the inevitability of decentralization -- or the inevitability of corporate tyranny**
+- 💬 Ask me about **ownership is paramount to digital freedom**

 - 📫 Email me @ **chris@rosalone.com**